oSoc19/opt-hopper-frontend/README.md

 Popular routeplanner apps often do not consider bike-friendly routes and therefore are not optimal to use when cycling in the city.
 We are building a routeplanning app for bikers in Brussels that considers cycling infrastructure, road quality and other criteria to provide the best route to get to where you want to go.

+This repository is a fork of the 'Bike4Brussels' route planner which was an Open Summer Of Code 2018 project.

 ## Installation Instructions

 This web application is a static website, so installation is not required.
 Simply serving the files over the network will work.
 To achieve this in our environment Nginx was run on an Ubuntu server.